W-L/fedflow/analysis/README.md

 - scaled_data.tsv: Globally centered and scaled data used for PCA.

-## Note about input format issue
+### Note about input format issue for federated-svd

-There's an issue with the input format for "federated-svd": The instructions say that rows should be samples, and columns should be features.
+The instructions say that rows should be samples, and columns should be features.
 However, it only works when the input is transposed:

 https://github.com/AnneHartebrodt/fc-federated-svd/issues/2